Trapdoor Snails Keep Pond Water Clean

 Trapdoor snails are great for a pond's ecosystem.
 They clean out the pond, remove trash, eat organic leftovers and scrub the bottom.

-Smith Creek Fish Farm supplies trapdoor snails that can be used to remove algae from your pond.
+Smith Creek Fish Farm supplies trapdoor snails for algae control in your pond.

 About Trapdoor Snails

 The Japanese Trapdoor Snails (scientific name Viviparus Malleattus) are originally from Asia, specifically China, Japan, Myanmar, Burma, and Thailand.
 They can be found almost anywhere now.
-The Japanese Trapdoor Snails may be an aquatic hobby name for Japanese Mystery Snails (scientific name Cipangopaludina japonica).
-Sometimes, the species are referred to interchangeably.
+The Japanese Trapdoor Snails may be an aquatic hobby name.

-The Japanese Trapdoor Snails, are also known as the Chinese Mystery Snail and are livebearers.
+The Japanese Trapdoor Snails, are livebearers!
 In fact, their gestation period is 9 months.
 They have a black, grey or tan shell, and sometimes, an aqua one.

 These snails were brought to San Francisco by a fish market in the late 1800s.
 They were then sold as food.
 They were then introduced to San Francisco Bay where they are still found today.